 Now, the young chicks will have to be placed somewhere safe, out of strong elements.
 In my experience, it is good for the chicks to get some sun as this will keep them compact, colourful and hardy.
 If they are in too much shade, the shape can become distorted (leggy), and they will need to be reintroduced to the sun.

 An ideal environment would be a greenhouse or under 30% shade-cloth, but chicks will happily grow outside in morning sun- afternoon shade.

 If propagating during the height of summer, it is important to be careful on hot days.
 Temperatures over 32C (89.6F) can burn foliage on young plants if exposed to direct sun.
-Moving potted pups in the shade will prevent these burns from happening.
+Moving potted pups in the shade when temperatures rise will prevent these burns from happening.